ajwhatling-wk/flyway-java-spike/README.md

 ### How to run this project

-Simply run `mvn clean compile package flyway:migrate`.
-A `target` directory will appear with an extensionless sqlite db file called `foobar`.
+Simply run `mkdir target` (required before Maven runs, Sqlite needs it to be there) followed by `mvn clean compile package flyway:migrate`.
+The `target` directory will appear with an extensionless sqlite db file called `foobar`.
 It can be accessed with sqlite if you have it installed: `sqlite ./target/foobar`.

 If an error occurs, make sure you are using Java 8.
 You can also run run the command in error mode, to show stack traces and so forth: `mvn -e clean compile package flyway:migrate`